 • Notebook and pens for writing and workshops

 • Flashlight or headlamp

 • Dress up clothes if you want to get fancy!

-• Light strings to decorate your cabin (especially LED lights to save on
+• Light strings to decorate your tent or camping area (especially LED lights to save on

 WHAT NOT TO BRING